Handy tips for teaching ESL x 12

 Never stop looking for new and effective ways to teach your students.
 The best way to do this is to make sure you understand the different ways in which students learn.
 Some students work well with an auditory learning style, while others need a more visual approach and suchlike.

 Use real-life scenarios in your lessons.
 We all know that the best way to learn a language is by using it.
 While this is true, many students are scared that they won’t use what they learn in class outside of it.
-Don’t be!
-Instead, find fun and engaging ways to use the language outside the classroom.
-For example, if you teach your students about the past tense, you could play a game where students have to describe what they did yesterday.
+You can combat this thinking by identifying fun and engaging ways to use the language outside the classroom and share your ideas with students.

 To ensure that your students are successful English learners, be sure to teach them specific language learning strategies.
 These will allow your students to apply the skills they’ve learned in class, outside of it.
 Some useful approaches include the following: